Green America technology director Hans Bauman (left) with two of his three children.

 • The Vegan Mom is a great blog for families who want to eat vegan sometimes or transition to a plant-based diet all of the time—in a way that won’t make your kids clamor for Burger King.

-• Don’t forget the Anything Vegan sisters, who love to help families transition to a plant-based lifestyle.
+• Don’t forget the Anything Vegan sisters, who love to help families transition to a plant-based lifestyle and vegetarian diet.
 Even if you don’t opt for vegan nutritional consulting packages from this member of Green America’s Green Business Network, you can find plenty of terrific recipes on their site and social media.
 See their blog entry from last week, and look for an article featuring them in the upcoming Green American.

 —Hans Bauman is technology director at Green America.

 What are your favorite resources for eating less (or no) meat with kids?